bennyistanto/climate-data-application/SPEI_using_TerraClimate_data.md

 - Next, you can continue to translate other SPEI files.

-Congrats, now you are able to calculate SPEI based on monthly rainfall in netCDF.
+Congrats, now you are able to calculate SPEI based on monthly rainfall in netCDF and translate the output into GeoTIFF format.